joncursi/cheddur-whitepaper/whitepaper.md

 to get answers.

-* Most cryptocurrency tools, wallets, and applications are still extremely technical and, to newcomers especially, it can feel as though you need a Ph.D. in computer science just to get started.
+* Most cryptocurrency tools, wallets, and applications are still extremely technical and, to beginners especially, it can feel as though you need a Ph.D. in computer science just to get started.

 * The fiat-to-crypto "on-ramps"---platforms like